ihengki17/aws-flink-ml/README.md

 ) DISTRIBUTED BY (email) INTO 1 BUCKETS;
 ```

-4. Insert all the promotional information to the shoe_promotions table.
+4. Insert all the promotional information to the shoe_promotions table as a two differnt statement using **"+"** on the left side of SQL editor as two different running query.
 ```sql
 INSERT INTO shoe_promotions
 SELECT